qim-center/qim3d/README.md

 ## Installation

-We recommned the usage of a conda enviroment:
+We recommned using a conda enviroment:

 ```bash
 conda create -n qim3d python=3.11